alces-software/flight-terminal-services-client/docs/process/deployment-process.md

 ## Prerequisites

- - A checked out copy of the flight-manage git repo.
+ - A checked out copy of the flight-directory-client git repo.
  - Some git remotes which can be created with:
-   - `git remote add dokku dokku@apps.alces-flight.com:flight-manage`
+   - `git remote add dokku dokku@apps.alces-flight.com:flight-directory-client`
-   - `git remote add dokku-staging dokku@apps.alces-flight.com:flight-manage-staging`
+   - `git remote add dokku-staging dokku@apps.alces-flight.com:flight-directory-client-staging`
  - Some unix tools: `ruby` and `jq`.

 ## How to deploy a branch to production.

-To deploy a new release of Flight Manage follow the instructions below:
+To deploy a new release of Flight Directory Client follow the instructions
+below:

  1. Checkout the branch you wish to deploy.
  2. Run `./bin/deploy-and-release.sh`.